River Valley High School death:Teen sentenced to 16 years’ jail for killing schoolmate with axe in 2021

 Mr Sudheesan sought five years’ jail.
 He said the teen has made proactive efforts to be more open in his conversations with his family, sharing more about his attitudes, problems and emotions.

-The teen’s mother has completed a graduate diploma in youth work offered by the Singapore University of Social Sciences, while his father is currently going through the same course.
+The teen’s mother has completed a course in youth work, while his father is currently going through the same course.

-The teen’s mother also left her previous job to join the Health Promotion Board to have some access to influencing health care policy concerning youth mental health, while his father has committed to retire from his job to take care of his son upon his release.
+The teen’s mother also took on a new job to concerning mental health, while his father has committed to retire from his job to take care of his son upon his release.

 Their son’s sentence has been backdated to July 19, 2021, when he was arrested.